maisely/machine-learning-projects/yelp_nlp_svm.md

  |-- user_id: string (nullable = true)
 ```

 Using SparkSQL, basic data exploratory data analysis could be done.
 The majority of the reviews focuses on the positive sides -- intuitively, people tend to leave reviews when they feel great about their experience.
-Contradictory, the number of extremely negative reviews (1 star) also overwhelm the number of neutral reviews (2 or 3 stars).
+Contradictory, the number of extremely negative reviews (1 star) is also greater than the number of neutral reviews (2 or 3 stars).

 ```python
 review.groupBy('stars').agg(count('review_id').alias('count')).sort('stars').show()